Week 3 takeaways: Panic time for Cowboys, Raiders?

 Patrick Mahomes throws a quick pass to Sammy Watkins, who breaks a tackle and does the rest on Mahomes' 3rd TD of the day.

 Sunday's loss was essentially meaningless compared to the loss of quarterback Jimmy Garoppolo.
-Niners coach Kyle Shanahan said he fears Garoppolo has a season-ending ACL injury in his left knee.
+Niners coach Kyle Shanahan said he fears Garoppolo has a season-ending ACL tear in his left knee.
 That injury comes after an offseason spent signing Garoppolo to a massive contract and building an offense around him.
 Without Garoppolo, the Niners turn back to C.J.
 Beathard, and while they believe in Beathard in his second season, it's hard to imagine them competing for the postseason without Jimmy G. -- Nick Wagoner

 Baltimore Ravens 27, Denver Broncos 14